docent-net/maciej.lasyk.info/pelican/content/2019/2019-04-07-16th-linux-session-recap.md

 [Audacity](https://www.audacityteam.org/) for audio editing and working on content of my [sport - related podcast](https://dlugodystansowy.pl).

-Slides from thihs lightning talk are here:
+Slides from this lightning talk are here: [https://maciej.lasyk.info/slides/16th-linux-session-lt](https://maciej.lasyk.info/slides/16th-linux-session-lt)

 Thank you guys and see you next year!